AdrienChampion/smts/README.md

 2](www.smtlib.org) compliant SMT solvers.

 Smts (S-M-tees) allows to develop algorithms using SMT solvers without worrying about which solvers is/are actually used.
-Interaction are asynchronous and follow the actor paradigm thanks to the Akka library.
+Interactions are asynchronous and follow the actor paradigm thanks to the Akka library.
 Messages are consistent with the SMT-LIB 2 standard and most of them correspond directly to SMT-LIB 2 commands.
 The actual underlying